Generalized Kahler Taub-NUTs and Two Exceptional Instantons: Abstract

 \section{Abstract}

-{ We study the one-parameter family of twisted Kahler Taub-NUT metrics (discovered by Donaldson), along with two exceptional Taub-NUT-like instantons, and understand them to the extend that should be sufficient for blow-up and gluing arguments.
-In particular we parametrize their geodesics from the origin, determine curvature fall-off rates and volume growth rates, find blow-down limits, and show that none of these instantons is ALF, except the standard Taub-NUT itself.}
+We study the one-parameter family of generalized Kahler Taub-NUT metrics (discovered by Donaldson), along with two exceptional Taub-NUT-like instantons, and understand them to the extent that should be sufficient for blow-up and gluing arguments.
+In particular we parameterize their geodesics from the origin, determine curvature fall-off rates and volume growth rates for metric balls, and find blow-down limits.